lorenzo-diana/Oil_spill_identification_from_SAR_images/README.md

 # Output example
 The following image (taken from the original paper) shows an example of CNN's input, ground truth, and output.
 ![Example of input, output, and ground truth of the CNN.
 Image taken from the original paper](https://www.mdpi.com/remotesensing/remotesensing-13-03606/article_deploy/html/images/remotesensing-13-03606-g004.png)

+# Note
+Due to copyright issues, the actual CNN model has not been uploaded to this repository.
+For more information, please contact the corresponding author of the above mentioned paper.